David MbunguTitle: Associate Professor

 My Ph.D. in Entomology is from the University of California, Riverside working on the modulation of synaptic transmission in insects by peptides and amines.

-I have just returned to the Biology Department at Andrews where I will continue with studies on the neural and hormonal regulation of phonotaxis in crickets in addition to teaching Anatomy and Physiology, Entomology, Neurobiology, Cell and Molecular Biology, and Neuropyschopharmacology.
+Since returning to the Biology Department at Andrews I have continued with studies on the neural and hormonal regulation of phonotaxis in crickets in addition to teaching Anatomy and Physiology, Entomology, Neurobiology, Cell and Molecular Biology, and Neuropyschopharmacology.